Top 20 Albums of 2004

 (Matador)

-Look out Rivers Cuomo.
-Move over Ben Folds.
-There’s a genius new songwriter in town and he’s traveled a long way to get here.
-Vancouver’s AC Newman, a sometimes leader of The New Pornographers, released his first full-length solo record this year, The Slow Wonder, and showed just how much depth and imagination you can cram into a three minute pop song.
-There’s very little that this guy can’t do and he’ll do it in a half-hour, so you best be paying attention.
-Songs like “Miracle Drug,” “Drink to Me Babe, Then” and “Town Halo” are soon-to-be classics with all the makings of a pop legend, without the tragedy.
-Gotta love that Canadian efficiency. — Jeff Terich
+Vancouver’s AC Newman, best known as the bandleader of The New Pornographers, released his first full-length solo record this year, The Slow Wonder, and showed just how much depth and imagination you can cram into a three-minute pop song.
+There’s very little that Newman can’t do, and he’ll do it in a half-hour, so you best be paying attention.
+Songs like “Miracle Drug,” “Drink to Me Babe, Then” and “Town Halo” are soon-to-be classics with all the makings of a pop legend in his own lifetime.
+Which, with such a strong showing on this debut, raises the question of which is the side project and which is the main gig. — Jeff Terich

 17. Xiu Xiu – Fabulous Muscles

-The genius of Jamie Stewart’s songwriting makes even the most jaded of us bob our heads and sing along to pop songs about spouse abuse, molestation and sexual depravity, the subject matter many this album’s songs.
-A mix of techno laced dance beats, howled singing/yelling, tender acoustic ballads and ambient noise, Xiu Xiu has created their best work yet with Fabulous Muscles.
-This is a band who truly have a sound and aesthetic all their own, something that may alienate those not expecting such revealing inner emotion.
-This is one of those albums that you’ll listen to on repeat for weeks, get tired of it, then put it on a month later and say to yourself, “Damn this is still good!”
+The genius of Jamie Stewart’s songwriting makes even the most jaded of us bob our heads and sing along to pop songs about violence, trauma and sexual depravity—which loosely comprise the subject matter of many this album’s songs.
+A mix of techno-laced dance beats, howled singing/yelling, tender acoustic ballads and ambient noise, Xiu Xiu has created their best work yet with Fabulous Muscles.
+This is a band with a sound and aesthetic all their own, and an unflinching directness that may alienate those not expecting such revealing inner emotion.
+But there’s no denying the strength of the songs. – Wilson Drozdowski

 16. Iron & Wine – Our Endless Numbered Days